-Our upcoming NEONATAL & PEDIATRIC ULTRASOUND BACHELORCLASS will include practical concepts, high-quality ultrasound images and case examples as well as clinical applications of Point of Care Ultrasound and live demonstrations on pediatric models.
+Our NEONATAL & PEDIATRIC ULTRASOUND BACHELORCLASS includes practical concepts, high-quality ultrasound images and case examples as well as clinical applications of Point of Care Ultrasound and live demonstrations on pediatric models.

 Are you wondering what's so different about performing and interpreting ultrasound exams on our youngest patients?
 Our international experts YOGEN SINGH, BELINDA CHAN and SASHA GORDON have prepared five frequently asked questions to give you an insight into neonatal and paediatric ultrasound.